MichaelZhao21/atab/README.md

 # Build

 To build the extension, run `yarn build`.
-This command should run the production build of webpack and zip the output files into `atab.zip`.
-You can upload this file to the firefox store and use it!
+This command should run the production build of webpack and zip the output files into `atab.zip`, which is the version that is uploaded to the mozilla extensions workshop.

 # Icons